Maithili-15/LEARNING-GIT-DEMO/README.md

 # LEARNING-GIT-DEMO
-This is my first Fit Repository
+This is my first Git Repository
+Author - Maithili Makkar